-Subject Prescribed description Employment, office, trade, profession or vacation carried on for profit or profession or vacation Sponsorship Contracts Any contract which is made between the relevant person (or a body in which the relevant person has a beneficial interest) and the relevant authority- (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
+Subject Prescribed description Employment, office, trade, profession or vacation Any employment, office, trade, profession or vocation carried on for profit or gain.
+Sponsorship Any payment or provision of any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses incurred by M in carrying out duties as a member, or towards the election expenses of M. This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
+Contracts Any contract which is made between the relevant person (or a body in which the relevant person has a beneficial interest) and the relevant authority- (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
 Land Any beneficial interest in land which is within the area of the relevant authority.

-Subject Prescribed description Any licence (alone or jointly with others) to occupy land in the area of the relevant authority for a month or longer.
-Licences Corporate tenancies Any tenancy where (to M's knowledge)- (a) the landlord is the relevant authority; and (b) the tenant is a body in which the relevant person has a beneficial interest.
-Securities Any beneficial interest in securities of a body where- (a) that body (to M's knowledge) has a place of business or land in the area of the relevanthority; and (b) either- (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the relevant person has a beneficial interest exceeds on hundredth of the total issued share capital of that class.
+Subject Prescribed description Licences Any licence (alone or jointly with others) to occupy land in the area of the relevant authority for a month or longer.
+Corporate tenancies Any tenancy where (to M's knowledge)- (a) the landlord is the relevant authority; and (b) the tenant is a body in which the relevant person has a beneficial interest.
+Securities Any beneficial interest in securities of a body where- (a) that body (to M's knowledge) has a place of business or land in the area of the releasuthority; and (b) either- (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the tot issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the relevant person has a beneficial interest exceeds a hundredth of the total issued share capital of that class.